 Finally, some kinds of JVM telemetry are available only via JFR.

-How can I start using JDK Flight Recorder?
+How can I start using Java Flight Recorder?

 JFR is an integral part of OpenJDK now.
 You do not need to download anything besides JDK or configure JVM in any special way to start using it.

 Open JDK 11 is the earliest LTS (Long Term Support) release with integrated JFR.